-At the James Hutton Institute's Aberdeen site, a number of available services from the analytical chemistry laboratories, excel at problem solving for extractive industries.
+At the James Hutton Institute's Aberdeen site, a number of services from analytical chemistry laboratories, excel at problem solving for extractive industries including FTIR, XRD, SEM and Isotope Analysis.

-James Hutton Limited (previously Macaulay Scientific Consulting Ltd) supports a number of large oil companies and platform operators to solve industry wide problems through analytical chemistry services.
+James Hutton Limited analytical techniques are useful for geoscientists and chemists in the oil and gas sectors to enable decision making in relation to exploration and reservoir appraisal, production start-up and commissioning, production control/enhancement/compliance, pipeline system integrity/flow assurance and decommissioning.
+The business supports a number of large oil companies and platform operators to solve industry wide problems through analytical chemistry services.

-An established team of world-leading scientists, based in state of the art laboratories at the James Hutton Institute’s Aberdeen site, provide expert analysis and interpretation of results enabling the delivery of powerful solutions.
+An established team of world-leading scientists, based at the James Hutton Institute’s Aberdeen site, provide expert analysis and interpretation of results which enable the delivery of powerful solutions.

 Most materials can be analysed; large or small, liquid or solid.
 This might include oils, sludges, sediments, produced waters/solids, minerals and drill cuttings.

-In particular, specialisms lie in problem samples and ‘unknowns’.
+In particular, specialisms lie in problem samples and ‘unknown’ contaminants.
 If there is something that is not supposed to be there, using a variety of integrated techniques, analysts will attempt to identify what it is, where it’s come from and suggest possible remedies.

 People are what set us apart from other analytical laboratories.
 The scientists that carry out analyses for James Hutton Limited are dedicated experts in their own techniques with many years of experience, which provides a more detailed understanding and interpretation of results than a high throughput laboratory.
 A small, close knit team also means that techniques are often combined to find the most accurate results for clients and there are extensive material libraries and experiences to draw from.